sandravrdoljak/dfir-compendium.github.io/README.md

-Hello and welcome to "Digital Forensic Analysis Compendium"!
+Hello and welcome to "The Digital Forensic & Incident Response Compendium"!